 strategic journey to transform into a modern digital content company.
-The Group achieved a number of milestones including; mainstreaming of data and analytics in the business to focus on continuous understanding of the consumer and delivering value to them; establishing a Digital Marketing Agency known as TAG Brand Studio to optimise on the digital revenue opportunity and deliver new value to advertisers; commenced implementation of the paid content journey aimed at developing a single digital brand and growing reader revenue and scaled its events business particularly in the thought leadership space.
+The Group achieved a number of milestones including; mainstreaming of data and analytics in the business to focus on continuous understanding of the consumer and delivering value to them; establishing a Digital Marketing Agency known as TAG Brand Studio to optimise on the digital revenue opportunity and deliver new value to advertisers; commenced implementation of the paid content journey aimed at developing a single digital brand and growing reader revenue and scaled its events business particularly in events business particularly the thought leadership space.
+NMG Thought Leadership